Simplified issue life insurance

 Key takeaways

-• Certain medical conditions, such as a terminal illness or some types of cancer, will disqualify you from simplified issue life insurance.
+• Certain medical conditions, such as a terminal illness or some types of cancer, can disqualify you from simplified issue life insurance.

-Unlike traditional whole life insurance, simplified issue policies don’t always have a savings component called a cash value that builds over time.
+• Like other types of whole life insurance, simplified issue policies often still come with a cash value account that builds over time.

 What disqualifies you from getting simplified issue life insurance?